jasonhorner/jasonhorner-com/_pages/sherpa.md

 $250 per hour plus T&E

+######
-###### Sherpa services are offered on a best effort basis with a 24hr response time.
+Sherpa services are offered on a best effort basis with a 24hr response time.
-The money is non-refundable, but sastisfaction is guaranteed.
+The money is non-refundable, but satisfaction is guaranteed.

 ### Get Started

+Find out if the [Sherpa Session Introduction Call](https://calendly.com/jjhconsulting/presales-call "Presales Intro Call") is right for your problem

+Schedule a 90 Minute [Sherpa Session] (https://calendly.com/jjhconsulting/sherpa-session "Sherpa Session Signup")